 Held since 2008 in Dorset, Camp Bestival from Radio 1 DJ Rob Da Bank has long been one of the UK’s essential family-friendly festivals.

-Comedy shows, literature programmes, a vast children’s area, workshops and more are all held within the castle grounds, with star performers in 2025 including the Horrible Histories live show, Dick and Dom and Kid Carpet.
+Comedy shows, literature programmes, a vast children’s area, workshops and more are all held within the castle grounds, with star performers in 2026 including a Fatboy Slim & Friends Takeover (the full lineup is coming soon).

-General camping, boutique options and campervans are all available within the 30,000-capacity site.
+General camping, boutique options and campervans are all available within the 30,000-capacity site (a Tier 3 adult ticket is £243).
 The Lulworth Castle location in the Isle of Purbeck is another reason to venture to Camp Bestival, with the magnificent Durdle Door beach just a 10-minute drive away.

 End of the Road

 Cherished equally for Simon Taffe’s discerning indie line-up and its beatific site at Larmer Tree Gardens, End of the Road keeps those in the know coming back year after year.
-A regular award-winner and regular sellout, it's one of the UK’s festival success stories that’s beloved by its punters and acts alike for its atmosphere and beauty (see also the similarly celebrated Green Man, which sells out faster than hot Welsh cakes).
+A regular award-winner and regular sellout, it's one of the UK’s festival success stories that’s beloved by its punters and acts alike for its atmosphere and beauty.

 The 13,500-capacity event takes place at the lovely Larmer Tree Gardens on the Dorset and Wiltshire border in late August/early September each year, with the lineup often a mix of critically adored and eclectic guitar bands, alt-country acts and folk musicians.

 Away from the music, there’s comedy, cinema, literature events, art galleries, games areas, woodland workshops, a forest and healing gardens, and a wealth of quality food trucks and bars.
-Tickets regularly sell out before the festival weekend (an adult camping ticket £270), so you’ll need to get your skates on to buy a ticket.
+Tickets regularly sell out before the festival weekend (a Tier 4 adult camping ticket is £315), so you’ll need to get your skates on to buy a ticket.

 Knockengorroch

-In with a healthy shout of being Britain’s most beautiful music festival, Knockengorroch is set on the glistening Water of Deugh against a backdrop of south-west Scotland’s rugged mountain peaks.
+In with a healthy shout of having the most beautiful location of any music festival, Knockengorroch is set on the glistening Water of Deugh against a backdrop of south-west Scotland’s rugged mountain peaks.

-There are no shops, ATMs, petrol stations or urban ‘civilization’ for 10 miles, which gives this a proper feeling of being in the wilderness.
+There are no shops, ATMs, petrol stations or urban ‘civilisation’ for 10 miles, which gives this a proper feeling of being in the wilderness.
 Dogs are welcome, too.

 Priddy Folk Festival